mrdrzit/behavython/pip_install/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**If you have a suggestion that would make this better, please fork the repo and create a pull request.
+Any contributions you make are **greatly appreciated.** If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue explaining what is the problem.
-Also, you can reach us by mail (listed at the end :])
+Also, you can reach us by mail - listed at the end :)

 <br/>